SCEPCAL/SCEPCAL/README.md

 The plot above is from `examples/wzp6_ee_ZZ_test_ecm240_n1_cut0_BEonly.root`, which shows 1 event with an energy cut of 0, Barrel/Endcap only (i.e. no timing layer).

+Note: edm4hep/key4hep are only supported on CentOS/AlmaLinux so if you are trying to run your notebook on a Mac, ROOT won't know the edm4hep class for the hits.
+One option is to run your notebook server on lxplus and connect your jupyter client to it, or, uncomment and change line 100 in `scripts/scepcal_steering.py` to `SIM.outputConfig.forceDD4HEP = True`.
+This will produce the output ROOT file in a 'plain' ROOT tree format instead of using the edm4hep classes, which you can then traverse with standard pyROOT calls.
+The example files are all in edm4hep format.

 The files `examples/gamma_10MeV_d<xyz>_BE_noopt_1MeVcut.root` correspond to runs with the particle gun, shooting gammas at 10 MeV in the xyz vector direction, from the origin, Barrel/Endcap only (i.e. no timing layer), with no optical physics, with a 1 MeV energy cut applied.
 Reproduce these runs and plot them to verify the particle gun is shooting as expected, and that the detector is oriented as expected.

 ### Collaborate and Contact